 This article was published in Fall 2009 Baseball Research Journal

 Editor’s note: Justice Samuel Alito delivered this speech as the Supreme Court Historical Society’s 2008 Annual Lecture.
-It was published originally in the “Journal of Supreme Court History 34,” no. 2 (July 2009): 183–95.
+It was published originally in the “Journal of Supreme Court History 34,” no. 2 (July 2009): 183–95, and republished in SABR’s law-themed Fall 2009 issue of the Baseball Research Journal.
 The Justice expresses his gratitude to James Hunter, one of his law clerks for the October 2007 term, and Linda Corbelli, one of the Court’s librarians, for their invaluable assistance.

 Of all the Court’s antitrust cases, the Federal Baseball case may well be the most widely known, but what most people know about the case is not quite accurate.
 The case is generally known as having held that baseball has an “antitrust exemption.”
-And critics of the decision—and they are legion—sometimes suggest that the decision was attributable to either (1) the justices’ affection for baseball and a desire to bend the rules to promote its well-being[fn]See infra note and accompanying text.[/fn] or (2) the justices’ woeful ignorance about what professional baseball had become by 1922.[fn]See infra note and accompanying text.[/fn] In truth, as we shall see, Justice Holmes’s unanimous opinion for the Court represented a fairly orthodox application of then-prevalent constitutional doctrine.
+And critics of the decision—and they are legion—sometimes suggest that the decision was attributable to either (1) the Justices’ affection for baseball and a desire to bend the rules to promote its well-being2 or (2) the Justices’ woeful ignorance about what professional baseball had become by 1922.3 In truth, as we shall see, Justice Holmes’s unanimous opinion for the Court represented a fairly orthodox application of then-prevalent constitutional doctrine.